6 Signs They're Not Into You (And When to Back Off)

 Check in.
 It's as simple as that.

-Whether it’s during a date, after a date, or hanging out on the couch together, listen carefully, make sure you understand what they’re saying, and respect how they feel – no matter how disappointing it might be.
+Whether it’s during a date, after a date, or hanging out on the couch together, or even among the Snaps you’ve sent them, listen carefully, make sure you understand what they’re saying, and respect how they feel, no matter how disappointing it might be.

 People change their minds, and you’re only going to look better for asking.